NEW: Boy Scouts president offers "deepest and sincere apologies" for victims

 The Boy Scouts say they have improved their youth protection policies the past decade and have initiated such practices as third-party, computerized background checks on all new adult volunteers.
 Also, at least two adults are present at all scouting activities, the group said.

-The Scouts, founded by congressional charter in 1910, instituted character reference checks for Scoutmasters in 1911 and, by the 1920s, began using an ineligible volunteers list deemed not having "the moral, emotional or character values for membership," the group said.
+The Scouts instituted character reference checks for Scoutmasters in 1911 and, by the 1920s, began using an ineligible volunteers list deemed not having “the moral, emotional or character values for membership,” the group said.

 In June, the Oregon Supreme Court upheld a lower-court decision to release the documents as requested by media outlets.